-Nederland, Memorial & PNG get football seasons started with scrimmage competitions - Port Arthur News
+Quick reactions, analysis following 1st scrimmages from Nederland, Memorial & PNG - Port Arthur News

-Nederland went head-to-head with Hamshire-Fannett at Bulldog Stadium.
 The contest was broken down into two portions.
 One allowed each team to have 15 plays uninterrupted.
 After that, the two squads played a quarter of “live” football.

 The Bulldogs were able to strike first during their 15 plays.
 Quarterback Luke Broussard found Kyndon Fuselier for a deep shot to put the Bulldogs in the red zone.
 A few plays later, Broussard threw a perfect strike in the back corner of the end zone, just out of reach of a leaping Longhorn defender, to Carter Smith.